 Valuation of listed equities is based on the level 1 method of the fair value hierarchy.
-Unlisted fixed-interest preference shares are valued based on the level 2 method of the fair value hierarchy.
+Unlisted fixedinterest preference shares are valued based on the level 2 method of the fair value hierarchy.
 The valuation techniques for financial instruments start from present value calculations; derivatives are valued based on forward-pricing and swap models.
+The observable market data contains yield curves based on company ratings and characteristics of unlisted fixed-interest preference shares.
+The main non-observable market input for private equity investments is the net asset value of the investment as published by the private equity company (or partner).